Serbia: Democracy, Dissent, and the New European Fault Line

 Serbia has unexpectedly become one of the most dynamic battlegrounds for democratic resistance in Europe.
 Once a cautionary tale of nationalist authoritarianism, the country now shows signs of becoming a positive regional harbinger: a laboratory of civic resilience, youth mobilization, and institutional pushback.

-This debate examines the paradoxes, surprises, risks, and opportunities emerging from Serbia’s year-long protest wave, its student-led democratic awakening, tensions with EU institutions, and Serbia’s place in a world where authoritarian ‘strong men’ are on the rise.
+This debate examined the paradoxes, surprises, risks, and opportunities emerging from Serbia’s year-long protest wave, its student-led democratic awakening, tensions with EU institutions, and Serbia’s place in a world where authoritarian ‘strong men’ are on the rise.

 Vladan Đokić is the University of Belgrade's rector.